-The most common causes can include mild muscle stretching (which is common at the beginning of pregnancy), labor-related contractions or a possible miscarriage.
+The most common causes include mild muscle stretching (which is common at the beginning of pregnancy), labor-related contractions or a possible miscarriage.

-Therefore, if you feel any abnormality at any point of your pregnancy, you should inform your OBGYN.
+However, if you feel any abnormality at any point of your pregnancy, you should inform your OBGYN.
 He or she will assess you and determine whether this is a normal finding or if you require further evaluation.

 Causes for a hard belly during pregnancy (sorted by trimester) are as follows: